BOOKS and CDs

 The various acts are broken up with three intermissions that exceed the usual ten minutes in order to accommodate reconfiguring the performance space for each part and which proved to be entertaining in their own right as the show extends beyond the performance space so that the audience has a chance to roam into dressing room, hallways, stairs and bathrooms.
 These intermission segments are staged by the sixth director, Kristin Marting, to expand the sense of a fantastical coup de-theatre experience.

 To try to give you an idea of what it's about.
 There's the playwright as the title character — a flower that emerges from its pot to fulfill his yearning to be a man.
 The strange clown's journey that ensues entails dozens of songs, an orgy, a dream ballet and a film with doll film star and the strangest striptease ever, a whole act in various poetic forms.
 I could go on, but this is truly a show that must be seen and heard to appreciate its ambitious array of visual surprises that more or less embrace the whole history of the theatrical art and to contemplate the message meaning beneath the surface.

-While not perfection in the sense that that everything works seamlessly or that the ensemble doesn't have its weak spots, the overall effect is that you've been part of something special.
+While not perfection in the sense that everything works seamlessly or that the ensemble doesn't have its weak spots, the overall effect is that you've been part of something special.
 It could just be that the character of Time quoted above has it right: " This play may last the rest of your life."